billpg/POP3Listener/BuildYourOwnPOP3Server.md

 port you’re listening on to 1100.
 Either way, try connecting to it.
 You can set up your mail reader or use telnet to connect in and type commands.

 # Accepting log-in requests.
 You’ll notice that any username and password combination fails.
-This is because you’ve not set up anything to handle authentication requests yet.
-If you don’t set one up, the default event handler just rejects all attempts to log in.
-Let’s write one.
+This is because the default authentication handler is in place, one which rejects all attempts to log-in.
+That's not very useful so let’s write one and set it as the `Events.OnAuthenticate` property.

 ```
-/* Add between listener constructor and call to ListenOn. */
+/* Add this code between listener constructor and call to ListenOn. */
 pop3.Events.OnAuthenticate = MyAuthenticationHandler;
 void MyAuthentictionHandler(POP3AuthenticationRequest request)
 {
+    /* Is this the only valid username and password? */
+    if (request.SuppliedUsername == "me" && request.SuppliedPassword == "passw0rd")
+    {
+        /* It is.
+Pass back the user's authenticated mailbox ID back to the server. */
+        request.AuthMailboxID = "My-Mailbox-ID";
     }
+}
 ```

-This still doesn't allow any log-in requests, but we can now put a breakpoint in this function and see what happens when the function is called.
-While you are in debug mde, you can poke about the request object and see what's there.
+With the `OnAuthenticate` propery set, the server will now pass all login requests to your function.
+You could set a breakpoint and take a look at the other properties of the `request` object, including the client's IP.

+If the supplied username and password is successful, the authentiction function sets the user's autenticated mailbox ID.
+Other calls from the service to your code will pass this mailbox ID along to identify which mailbox the user is interacting with.
+What a mailbox ID looks like is up to you.
+Any string value (within reason) is fine except NULL.
+It could be a copy of the supplied username, a stringified primary key value, anything as long as the value is consistent.

+## Suggested exercise:
+- Create a table of usernames and hashed passwords.
+(Database table, text file, up to you.)
+- Write an authentication function that queries this table.

+# Mailbox Contents.

 This won’t compile because MyProvider doesn’t meet the requirements of the interface.
 Let’s add those.